Pontiac G6: Overview

-Convertible
+Retractable Hardtop Convertible

 Introduced in 2006, the G6's power-operated hydraulic retractable hardtop was engineered by the Pontiac, Michigan offices of Karmann Technical Development, L.L.C.
 It was manufactured as a roof module by Karmann and delivered in-sequence to General Motors’ Orion Assembly center.

 Originally, development of the roof system was to be a joint venture with Karmann and ASC Inc., with Karmann later assuming the complete project.
 Subsequently, during Karmann's initial development, prototypes failed durability testing, delaying the convertible's launch, and threatening to scuttle the program if GM could not amortize the convertible's cost before the G6 was projected for redesign.
 The top needed to survive 16,000-20,000 cycles, but initially failed after fewer than 10,000.
 As well, prototypes had poor fit between the deck lid and rear fenders.

 In production, the two-piece metal top featured insulation to provide internal sound and interior thermal levels commensurate with its coupe counterpart.
 Integrated into a structural member wrapping behind the rear seats, the top module was affixed to the car's structure with six bolts.
 The final structure achieved a stiffness measure of 25 hertz, comparable to industry competitors.
 A four-bar linkage system provided the rigidity and lateral stability necessary to cantilever retractable top components in various parked conditions, i.e., when parked on uneven surfaces.
 Top operation used seven hydraulic cylinders that activated and latched/unlatched the folding top, powered by one hydraulic pump.

 General Motors reported that in production form, each top module successfully tested for 12,000 cycles, about twice the cycles the typical convertible endures in its lifetime.
-The convertible was tested under a variety of weather conditions, from arid desert to arctic conditions, and was extensivley water and environmental tested.
-In a 2006 road test, Autoweek note considerable cowl shake, as well as squeek-and-rattle issues.
+The convertible was tested under a variety of weather conditions, from arid desert to arctic conditions, and was extensively water and environmental tested.
+In a 2006 road test, Autoweek noted considerable cowl shake, as well as squeak-and-rattle issues.

 After the transmission's Park function was engaged and the trunk's cargo panel deployed, top retraction took 30 seconds, with the two-piece top stacking in the trunk and the trunk lid, doubling as a tonneau cover.
 Cargo area with the top up was 5.8 cubic feet, and with the top down, 1.8 cubic feet (4.5 cubic feet with spare tire removed).
 GM said the G6 convertible had 34" of rear-seat legroom.

-Ward's Automotive reported in 2008, that Karmann provided a revised, more robust retractable top, improving the panel-to-panel latch on the 2-piece clamshell lid, to eliminate squeaks and rattles issues.
-With its the quality issues, a late launch due to development problems, and slow sales, the G6 convertible was discontinued after model year 2009 and replaced by the Opel Cascada, marketed as a Buick in the U.S., in early 2016.
+Ward's Automotive reported in 2008, that Karmann provided a revised, more robust retractable top, improving the panel-to-panel latch on the 2-piece clamshell lid, to eliminate squeaks and rattles.
+With its quality issues, a late launch due to development problems, and slow sales, the G6 convertible was discontinued after model year 2009 and replaced by the Opel Cascada, marketed as a Buick in the U.S. in early 2016.